-Level 1: You see peeling paint or a window that needs paint.
+Level of Deficiency: Level 1: You see peeling paint or a window that needs paint.
+Level 2: N/A Level 3: N/A

 Security Bars Prevent Egress (Windows - Unit)

 Deficiency: Exiting or egress is severely limited or impossible because security bars are damaged or improperly constructed or installed.
 Security bars that are designed to open should open.
 If they do not open, record a deficiency.